Martín Miguel de Güemes: Biography

 At the beginning of 1817, the royalist Marshal José de la Serna marched on Salta Province with a large force of experienced soldiers.
 Güemes organized a popular army and, on 1 March, retook Humahuaca.
 The royalist army of 5,400 men, with newly arrived reinforcements, was met with a scorched earth retreat combined with continuous guerrilla attacks.
 De la Serna arrived in Salta City on 16 April, but the population resisted.
 Faced with lightning skirmishes, declining morale and the news of San Martín's victory in the Battle of Chacabuco, the royalist troops retreated to the north.

 Güemes was then left to his own devices, as San Martín was forced to stay in Chile for three years and Belgrano was recalled to Santa Fe Province to fight the federalist supporters of José Gervasio Artigas on behalf of the centralist government of Buenos Aires, now presided by Rondeau.
 In March 1819 a new royalist army invaded northwestern Argentina.
 Güemes did not obtain reinforcements and resorted to extorting money by force from the upper-class landowners of Salta.
 In February 1820 another wave of Spanish troops invaded San Salvador de Jujuy and Salta, but were eventually repelled.

 The year 1820 marked a turning point of a long civil war in Argentina, with provinces fighting among themselves and with Buenos Aires, after the fall of the central government following the Battle of Cepeda.
 Güemes found himself with enemies on two fronts: the royalist troops in the north, and Bernabé Aráoz, governor of Tucumán, in the south.
 Aráoz had struck an alliance with Salta's rich landowners, opposed to Güemes, and defeated him on 3 April 1821.
 The Cabildo of Salta, dominated by conservatives, deposed Güemes from the governorship.
 His gauchos retook power in May.
 Soon, however, colonel José María Valdés, a Spanish rustler in the service of the royalist army, took advantage of his knowledge of the terrain, promised the landowners to respect their properties, and with their support he occupied Salta again on 7 June.
 Güemes fled the city, but was shot in the back.
-He managed to get to his camp at Chamical, gave the last orders to his army and died of his wounds on 17 June.
+He managed to get to his camp in La Chamical, gave the last orders to his army and died of his wounds on 17 June in the Quebrada de La Horqueta.
 His men retook Salta from the royalists, this time permanently, on 22 July.